Hato Hasbún: Wartime

-Life communicator?
+Life communicator

-Between 1992 and 1996, Hato Hasbún was Dean of Students, Director of Projects and International Relations Advisor to the Rector and professor in the departments of Philosophy and Sociology at the American University.
+Between 1992 and 1996, Hato Hasbún was dean of students, director of projects and international relations advisor to the rector and professor in the departments of philosophy and sociology at the American University.

-In that period he would have strengthened the friendship with former student of Arts and novel journalist Carlos Mauricio Funes Cartagena, born on October 18, 1959 in San Salvador.
+In that period he would have strengthened the friendship with former student of arts and novel journalist Carlos Mauricio Funes Cartagena, born on October 18, 1959, in San Salvador.

-Funes began his journalistic practice in 1986 as a reporter for Noticiero Tele 10 state program Channel 10.
-A year later, the news daily, Channel 12, which stresses their responsibility in covering political issues from the Legislative Assembly was incorporated.
-He stayed for four years with Channel 12.
+Funes began his career in journalism in 1986 as a reporter for Noticiero Tele 10 state program Channel 10.
+A year later, he started working for the newly-incorporated Channel 12, a daily news outlet covering political issues from the Legislative Assembly, for which he was a reporter for four years.

-In 1991, the Foundation collaborates Hasbún Center Video-now known as UCA audiovisuals- Center and Funes called to participate in the project.
+In 1991, the foundation collaborates Hasbún Center Video, now known as UCA Audiovisuals, Center and Funes called to participate in the project.

 In the years after the partnership between Hato Hasbún is accentuated and Mauricio Funes, which also shows how both have climbed slowly and have dealt with various tasks to survive.

-From 1993-2005, Hato Hasbún joins the interview a day, Channel 12, and when Funes relaunches its space as "Interview with Mauricio Funes", between 2005 and 2007, its mentor becomes CEO and Director of Research.
+From 1993 to 2005, Hato Hasbún joined the interview a day, Channel 12, and when Funes relaunched its space as "Interview with Mauricio Funes", between 2005 and 2007, its mentor becomes CEO and Director of Research.

-No doubt selected for the TV program or how to approach these issues marked a differentiator young journalist, to profiling it as one of the best.
-It is perhaps in this period where the fine work of his disciple Hasbún note, along with the tenacity of a journalist.

-Between those years, 2005 and 2007 Hasbún is the Program Director of Surveys CS-polls.
-A company where he also works Funes Cartagena and whose measurements have served to feed the journalistic work of the interviewer.
+Between those years, 2005 and 2007 Hasbún was the program director of surveys CS-polls.
+A company where he also worked was Funes Cartagena whose measurements have served to feed the journalistic work of the interviewer.